avaneev/prvhash/README.md

 output: two structurally distant hash words should be XORed.
 When there are only 2 hash words in the system, it is however more practical to use every hash word as a random sequence as the structural distance between two hash words is minimal.
-Another way to increase the structural limit is to exploit a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.
+Another way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.